akka/akka/akka-docs/src/main/paradox/typed/cluster-singleton.md

 # Cluster Singleton

-For the Akka Classic documentation of this feature see @ref:[Classic Cluster Singleton](../cluster-singleton.md).
+The current recommended API is fully typed, a.k.a. `akka-typed`.For the Akka Classic documentation of this feature see @ref:[Classic Cluster Singleton](../cluster-singleton.md).

 ## Module info